Justin Lofton

 Justin William Lofton (born February 18, 1986) is an American professional off-road racing driver.
 He has also competed in stock car racing, last driving part-time in the ARCA Menards Series West in the No. 30 Ford for Rette Jones Racing.
-Lofton formerly competed in stock car racing full-time, competing in the ARCA Racing Series and the NASCAR Camping World Truck Series.
+Lofton formerly competed in stock car racing full-time, competing in the ARCA Racing Series, NASCAR Camping World Truck Series, and NASCAR West Series.
 He is the 2009 ARCA champion.